Isaac-Svi/react-express-starter/README.md

     npm i && cd client && npm i

-Afterwards, just rename the project folder to the folder of your choice.
+Rename the project folder to the folder of your choice.

+Finally, just run the following code to get started:

+    npm run dev